aws-samples/config-resource-compliance-dashboard/cirt/README.md

 ## Files

+### `crcd-cirt-conformance-pack-specification.yaml`
+Contains the specification of all AWS Config rules and corresponding parameters included in the conformance pack.

+### `crcd-cirt-conformance-pack-resources.yaml`
+**Development file**
+Cloud Formation template for a standalone deployment - i.e. single account and Region - of the conformance pack.
+Takes the S3 path of `crcd-cirt-conformance-pack-specification.yaml` as input parameter.

+This solution will be used if the conformance pack definition is so large that it needs its own standalone file on S3.
+To simplify deployment, we'll keep the conformance pack definition embedded in the Cloud Formation resources file (this file) as much as possible.

+### `crcd-cirt-conformance-pack.yaml`
+**Development file**
+Cloud Formation template for a standalone deployment - i.e. single account and Region - of the conformance pack.
+Contains the conformance pack `crcd-cirt-conformance-pack-specification.yaml` as hard-coded value.

+### `crcd-cirt-conformance-pack-stackset.yaml`
+**Main deployment template** - Deploy this from your management account to create a StackSet that deploys Config rules organization-wide or in all specified Regions in case of deployment on a standalone account.

+Refers to the S3 path of `crcd-cirt-conformance-pack.yaml` or `crcd-cirt-conformance-pack-resources.yaml`

+# OLD
+## Files

 ### `crcd-cirt-stackset-deployment.yaml`
 **Main deployment template** - Deploy this from your management account to create a StackSet that deploys Config rules organization-wide.